 Criteria for authorship are a common consideration in academic centers that rely on publication record as a measure of individual accomplishment and that promote collaboration on projects.

 All persons cited as authors should qualify for authorship, and all who qualify should be cited.
-Norris Cotton Cancer Center Shared Resources seek to contribute to the ability of Cancer Center Members to collaborate and to publish.
+Dartmouth Cancer Center Shared Resources seek to contribute to the ability of Cancer Center Members to collaborate and to publish.
 Where the contribution of Shared Resource personnel meets criteria for authorship, these individuals should be cited as authors.
 The Cancer Center in general seeks to facilitate publication, and each Cancer Center Member on a publication should cite the Cancer Center as part of their organizational affiliation.

 Authorship should be discussed at the beginning of a collaboration expected to lead to publication.
 In determining at the Cancer Center whether the quantity and quality of contribution warrants authorship, credit should be based on substantial contributions to each of the following three areas: